uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

   - **`Versioning`**
   - Multipart Upload
   - **Transfer Acceleration**
+    - ex) A company collects data for temperature, humidity, and atmospheric pressure in cities across multiple continents.
+The average volume of data that the company collects from each site daily is 500 GB.
+Each site has a high-speed Internet connection.
+The company wants to aggregate the data from all these global sites as quickly as possible in a single Amazon S3 bucket.
+The solution must minimize operational complexity. -> **Turn on S3 Transfer Acceleration on the destination S3 bucket.
+Use multipart uploads to directly upload site data to the destination S3 bucket.**
   - **Athena** : Serverless 대화형 쿼리 서비스
+    - ex) A company needs the ability to analyze the log files of its proprietary application.
+The logs are stored in JSON format in an Amazon S3 bucket.
+Queries will be simple and will run on-demand.
+A solutions architect needs to perform the analysis with minimal changes to the existing architecture.
+What should the solutions architect do to meet these requirements with the LEAST amount of operational overhead? -> **Use Amazon Athena directly with Amazon S3 to run the queries as needed**
+  - Bucket Policy
+    - ex) A company uses AWS Organizations to manage multiple AWS accounts for different departments.
+The management account has an Amazon S3 bucket that contains project reports.
+The company wants to limit access to this S3 bucket to only users of accounts within the organization in AWS Organizations.
+Which solution meets these requirements with the LEAST amount of operational overhead? -> **Add the aws PrincipalOrgID global condition key with a reference to the organization ID to the S3 bucket policy.**

 ■ **Glacier**
   - Vault, Archive